Unhinged (1982 film): Casting

 The cast was made up entirely of Portland locals, including stage actresses Janet Penner and Virginia Settle as Marion and Mrs. Penrose, respectively.
+Local stage actor John Morrison was cast in the film as Norman Barnes, a mansion groundskeeper.
 Sara Ansley, who portrayed Nancy, was a model whom Gronquist hired through a talent agency.
+Laurel Munson, who portrays the lead role of Terry, was also a model.